wilgajr/aspnet-mvc-from-scratch/README.md

 # aspnet-mvc-from-scratch
-An Asp.Net Core MVC 3.1 implementation, intended to be used as reference for this very developer :)
+An Asp.Net Core MVC 3.1 recipes project, built from a blank template, intended to be used for learning and future reference for this very developer :)